AdobeDocs/dynamic-media-classic.en/help/publish-setup.md

 ## Image Renderer {#image-renderer}

-The Image Renderer page establishes default settings for delivering Image Sets from image rendering servers.
+The Image Renderer page establishes default settings for delivering Image Sets from image-rendering servers.
 Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings):

 * **[!UICONTROL Catalog Management]** - These settings determine how Adobe Dynamic Media Classic and the catalog file interact.
 Adobe Dynamic Media Classic Render Server URL calls are made to the catalog, which in turn calls to deliver images from the server.
 Change these settings only with the assistance of an Adobe Dynamic Media Classic support person.